usegalaxy-eu/website/_events/2019-05-08-GalaxyHTS.Freiburg.September2019.md

    have an account on [https://usegalaxy.eu](https://usegalaxy.eu]) as well.
 3. You can bring your *own notebook* or desktop computers will be available.
 Eduroam is available, ask your institute for how to login.
 4. The workshop is free of charge.
-No stipends for travel or accommodation are available.
+Unfortunately no stipends for travel or accommodation are available.

 ## Program: